Redbooster4/Spotify-User-Profile/README.md

 I built this project while learning how APIs actually work in practice — especially OAuth authentication, handling access tokens on the backend, and sending data to a React frontend.

+Made with the learnings from https://youtu.be/WXsD0ZgxjRw?si=1LAwbSJKHiWZq-Dv this Youtube Course.

 ## Screenshots

 ### Login Page